Policy 6.18: Moorpark City Library Circulation

 Cardholders assume full responsibility for the return of materials, in good condition, on or before the due date noted on the receipt provided at check out.
 Fees accrue for each day the Library is open.
 Fees vary by item type.

 It is the responsibility of the cardholder to return borrowed items on time.
 Overdue notification is done as a courtesy only.
 Overdue items are considered lost 30 days after the due date and applicable fees will be assessed.
+If an item has been determined lost and the patron has paid the required fee, but is able to locate and return the item in good condition within 30 days of paying the lost item fee, a refund for the cost of the lost item will be processed.
+No refunds for lost items will be processed after 30 days have passed.
 Cardholders are advised to keep check out receipts and verify item due dates on their online account as they are responsible for all fees whether or not they receive a courtesy notice.

 9. Recovering Overdue Materials